Topological Vibration Analysis of Elastic Lattices via Bloch Sphere Mapping: Concluding Remarks

-A second principal outcome arises when a lattice with time-dependent stiffness is introduced via a moving spatiotemporal modulation of the elastic stiffness.
-Two robust qualitative changes appear.
-First, the static, piecewise-constant behavior of the relative phase is replaced by a modulation-induced winding across \textit{k}, reflecting hybridization between carrier harmonics and Floquet sidebands; second, the Berry phase ceases to be defined only for closed \textit{k}-loops and is instead realized as an open-path geometric phase accumulated along the actual (Floquet) trajectory—precisely the Samuel–Bhandari generalization of Berry’s phase.
-In this regime, the Bloch-sphere trajectories expanded from nearly planar arcs to genuinely three-dimensional loops, providing a classical picture of qubit-like rotations driven by space–time coupling while preserving branch identification and the origin-dependent $0/\pi$ exchange familiar from the static chain.
-These findings link geometric phase, modulation, and symmetry in a single, experimentally tractable language.
+A second principal outcome arises when the stiffness is driven by a moving spatiotemporal modulation.
+In this case the static, piecewise-constant phase behavior is replaced by modulation-induced winding across $k$, reflecting hybridization between carrier harmonics and Floquet sidebands.
+The associated geometric phase becomes the open-path Samuel–Bhandari form, accumulated along the actual Floquet trajectory.
+On the Bloch sphere, the resulting paths expand from nearly planar arcs to genuinely three-dimensional loops, giving a classical analogue of qubit-like rotations driven by space–time coupling while preserving the branch structure and the origin-dependent $0/\pi$ exchange familiar from the static lattice.

+The Bloch-sphere construction developed in this work is intrinsically a two-component, one-dimensional descriptor: a diatomic unit cell yields an $SU(2)$-type normalized state ($\hat\alpha(k),\hat\beta(k)$) that is parameterized by a single Bloch wavenumber $k$, and the associated topological quantity is a one-dimensional Berry (Zak) phase accumulated as $k$ traverses the 1D Brillouin zone.
+Accordingly, the Bloch-sphere trajectories presented here provide a geometric visualization of inversion-protected phase locking and quantized $0/\pi$ Zak response in 1D lattices.

+Extending this coefficient-trajectory viewpoint to genuinely two-dimensional invariants, such as Chern numbers, is fundamentally more demanding and is not achieved by a single Bloch-sphere trajectory.
+A Chern number depends on the Berry curvature $\Omega(k_x,k_y)$ defined over a 2D Brillouin zone and requires a curvature integral over ($k_x,k_y$), which cannot be inferred from a single 1D loop.
+A practical 2D extension would therefore require (i) reconstructing the relevant Bloch eigenvectors on a 2D grid in reciprocal space (or in a 2D synthetic parameter space), (ii) addressing gauge continuity across the grid or using gauge-invariant discretized curvature formulas, and (iii) generalizing beyond an $SU(2)$ visualization when more than two internal modal components participate.
+We view the present amplitude-phase state reconstruction as a useful building block toward such measurements, but we emphasize that extracting 2D topological indices constitutes a separate technical development.